HCI-Data-Analysis/HCI-data-analysis/scripts/convert_gradebook/convert_gradebook.md

 # convert_gradebook.py

 ## This is a script to convert the gradebook into a format that removes all identifying information of the students in the class.
+Removes the fields `student name`, `student_id`, & `SIS Login ID`.
+Also encodes the `id` field, anonymizing it with a key only supervisors have access to.

 ## Structure
 📜convert_survey.py